 The study also found that Investor Relations Officers (IROs) have clout in this domain.
 The great majority in North America and Europe has modest to substantial influence on guidance-setting practices.
 The board has significantly more influence on guidance in Europe vs. North America; 82% have substantial to modest influence in Europe whereas only 46% have substantial to modest influence in North America.

-Verbatim comments from IROs and corporate management:
+Verbatim comments from IROs:

 “We are always conscious of consensus, and know that our investors use it to benchmark earnings.”

 “By giving guidance on the revenue margin it enables the analyst community to model more accurately their forecast numbers and this helps to prevent having real outliers in the consensus numbers.”